 Peter gets in way over his head and as his circumstances worsen he finds himself joined by a raccoon bounty hunter named Rocket (Bradley Cooper) and his tree sidekick Groot (Vin Diesel), an alien assassin named Gamora (Zoe Saldana,), and a revenge-fueled warrior named Drax (Dave Bautista).
 The dysfunctional team begin working together each for their own personal reasons, but as you can probably guess, a proper bond begins to form between them as things move along.

 “Guardians of the Galaxy” marks Marvel’s first real foray into their rich cosmic universe.
 It is in the same universe as the other Marvel pictures yet it feels strikingly different.
 That is part of the charm the movie possesses.
 It aims to be unique and features characters that I’m not that familiar with.
 But how that unfamiliarity influenced my response to the movie compared to other Marvel films is hard to figure out.
 In fact my response to the film as a whole may seem confusing.
-There are some flaws and shortcomings but at the same time I was thoroughly entertained and the 2 hours flew by.
-In that respect “Guardians of the Galaxy” is a definite success.
-But I can’t seem to shake the feeling that it just barely missed true greatness.
+There are some glaring flaws and shortcomings but at the same time I was entertained enough through the film’s 2 hours.
+In that respect “Guardians of the Galaxy” is a success.
+Yet I can’t seem to shake the feeling that it just barely missed true greatness.